IMMUNOCLUSTER-2

 IIMMUNOCLUSTER-2 project addresses the strengthening of cross-border cooperation to improve the quality of life of the population.

-- The general goal of the project is the initiation of a clinical trial for the treatment of triple negative breast cancer (TNBC) with a cell-based vaccine (aHyC) at the interregional level, to create the possibility of providing personalized advanced cancer therapies in an accessible and affordable way, to develop and improve innovation capabilities, and enabling the introduction of advanced technologies.
+- The overall objective of the project is to initiate a clinical trial for the treatment of triple-negative breast cancer (TNBC) using a cellular vaccine (aHyC) at an interregional level.
+The goal is to create opportunities for providing personalized advanced cancer therapies in regions on both sides of the border in a cost-effective manner, foster innovation capabilities, and enable the introduction of advanced technologies.

-- Considering the existing situation, the project will promote innovation and improve technology transfer to SMEs, strengthen cooperation between innovative companies, research and healthcare institutions, and allow the capitalization of the results achieved in the previous project INTERREG ITASLO 2014-2020 Immuno-Cluster in a new integrated framework at regional level.
+- Based on the current landscape, the project will promote innovation and enhance technology transfer to SMEs, strengthen collaboration between innovative companies, research institutions, and healthcare providers, and build on the achievements of the previous INTERREG ITA-SLO 2014–2020 Immuno-Cluster project, within a new integrated regional framework.